charvijain12/SignSpeakAI/README.md

 ## Results 📊

-The CNN model achieves an accuracy of [accuracy]% on the test set, providing reliable recognition of American Sign Language gestures.
+The CNN model achieves an accuracy of [94]% on the test set, providing reliable recognition of American Sign Language gestures.

 ## Contributing 🤝